 In reviewing this appointment book, I noticed something interesting.
 For the fall of 1925, Whitehead wrote “Woods at 3-4” (or some variation thereof) for every Monday, Wednesday, and Friday.
 James Haughton Woods (1864-1935) was the philosophy department chair, so it’s possible that these could have been departmental or private meetings, but it seems more likely that Whitehead was regularly attending one of Woods’ classes.

-That semester, Woods co-taught a seminary on the history of philosophy, but if we assume that seminaries were commonly once a week, the more likely class that Whitehead was attending was Woods’ “Philosophy 12: Early Greek philosophy, with especial reference to Plato.”
+That semester, Woods co-taught a seminar on the history of philosophy, but if we assume that seminars were commonly once a week, the more likely class that Whitehead was attending was Woods’ “Philosophy 12: Early Greek philosophy, with especial reference to Plato.”

 How much might Woods (who was an expert in Greek and Indian/Buddhist thought) have influenced Whitehead’s thought, particularly with regard to Plato and Buddhism?
 Lowe opined that Whitehead’s references to Buddhism in the Lowell lectures owed much to Woods (volume 2, p.
 195), who was apparently Whitehead’s closest friend in the department.

 From Lowe (volume 2, 137-138):